nf-core/multiplesequencealign/README.md

 <details>
   <summary> What is a toolsheet?</summary>
-  The toolsheet specifies **which combination of tools will be deployed and benchmark in the pipeline**.
+  The toolsheet specifies <em>which combination of tools will be deployed and benchmarked in the pipeline</em>.

 Each line defines a combination of guide tree and multiple sequence aligner to run with the respective arguments to be used.